simcesplatform/simcesplatform.github.io/markdown/core_run-preparations.md

-# Preparations for a simulation run
+# Preparations for a simulation

 All file and folder names are given as relative to the platform installation folder, i.e. the folder where the file `fetch_platform_files.sh` is located at.